 The state made daily fantasy sports (DFS) illegal in 2015.
 However, DFS sites like FanDuel and DraftKings have not left the state yet.
-But it’s recommended that Illinoisans avoid DFS.
+But it’s recommended you avoid DFS if you live in Illinois.
 When it comes to racing, it’s not specified whether dog racing is illegal.

-Additionally, the Illinois Lottery sells tickets online.
-US players from Illinois can buy tickets for the Powerball, Mega Millions, Pick 3, and Pick 4 games.
+The Illinois Lottery sells tickets online.
+You can buy tickets for the Powerball, Mega Millions, Pick 3, and Pick 4 games.
 Furthermore, you can buy subscriptions for 13, 26, or 52 weeks.

-If you’re looking for online casino games, then visit anyone of our recommended offshore USA casino sites.
+If you’re looking for online casino games, visit one of our recommended offshore USA online casinos.

 - Horse racing

-These types of games are legal in Illinois casinos and finding a riverboat casino in the state isn’t difficult at all.
+These types of games are legal in Illinois casinos, and finding a riverboat casino in the state that offers them isn’t difficult.

-Illinois video poker law allows establishments like bars, restaurants, gas stations, and charitable organizations to have video poker machines.
-Furthermore, slot machines can be found there as well.
-In Illinois, there are about 4,500 video gaming establishments and 18,000 machines.
-This means that there is no shortage of illinois slot machines in bars.
+Illinois video poker law allows establishments like bars, restaurants, gas stations, and charitable organizations to offer video poker and slot machines.
+In the state, there are about 4,500 video gaming establishments and 18,000 machines.

 Gambling in Illinois first began with horse racing betting in 1830.
 Then, in the 1840s, riverboat casinos in Illinois began appearing.
 However, when the Civil War happened, this temporarily ended gambling in the state.

 In 2008, casinos in Illinois experienced an instant 20% drop in revenue after the state enacted the first-ever casino smoking ban.
-The industry is still struggling to gain its foothold.
+The industry is still struggling to recover after going smoke-free.

 In 2012, Illinois video poker law was approved, allowing for a wide variety of slot machines and video poker machines to be offered.